March 5, 2012

 The market continues to evolve.
 Sandie & Teresa have resigned and been replaced by Jenny Veasey, Diana Sketchley, Sue Hetherton and Lorna Rains.

 Aside from the passion and commitment of this dedicated team, it’s the little things that make the market what it is.
 You won’t find instant coffee being served; it’s proper filter coffee in decent corrugated cups.
 They also have their own identity and logo so that bags and leaflets can carry their image.
 It’s the little touches that set the market aside.

-The market always takes place on the last Saturday of the month with the next being the 31st March.
+Bar December, when there is no market, the market is always on the last Saturday of the month.
 For more details and further dates, visit http://www.wooltonhillvillagemarket.co.uk/.